verbal-autopsy-software/DHIS2_VA_program/docs/Demo-Setup.md

 # DHIS2 Demo Setup

-It's possible to create a demo version with fake data on an empty DHIS2 instance including the BLOBs which holds fake data about cars.
+It's possible to create a demo version with fake data on an empty DHIS2 instance including BLOBs which holds fake data about cars (for the data element "VA-06-Verbal Autopsy metadata file").
-To do this, follow these steps:

-Import the following metadata files via **DHIS2's Import-Export** app in the following order:

-1. Import `demo_setup/metadata/example_organisationUnits_hierarchy.json` .
-2. Import `metadata/va_sex_optionset.json`  to import the standard Sex optionSet.
-3. Import `metadata/va_icd10_optionset.json` for the ICD-10 optionSet
-4. Import `metadata/va_algorithm_metadata_optionset.json` for the Algorithm Metadata
-5. Import `metadata/va_dataelements.json` for the program's dataElements
-6. Import `metadata/va_program.json` for the program
+To do this, follow the installation steps described in the [Installation Guide](Installation.md), but before linking the Program to Organisation Units, these can be created by importing an example hierarchy: `demo_setup/metadata/example_organisationUnits_hierarchy.json` .

 Create **Verbal Autopsy dummy data**:

-6. Change directories with `cd demo_setup/data`
-7. Use the script `post_demo_events.py` as follows:
+The actual dummy data can be generated and pushed into DHIS2 by using the script `demo_setup/data/post_demo_events.py` as follows:

 ```
 usage: python post_demo_events.py --server --username --password --orgunit [--events]